jhd86/shipping_negotiator/README.md

 ## Security Note

 - **Credentials:** Do not commit real email credentials to version control.
-Use 'config.py' and '.gitignore' for sensitive information in production.
+Use `config.py` and `.gitignore` for sensitive information in production.